jimmyboix/SpaceFlutter/README.md

 # Space Flutter

-A first entry to Flutter and Dart using the r/SpaceX-Api for data.
+A first project in Flutter and Dart using the r/SpaceX-Api for data.

 ## License
 This project is unlicensed currently.
 Please request permission to use this codebase for now.